 Pretty Little Liars is a television show based on a series of young adult novels by Sara Shepard.
 The series follows the lives of four girls — Spencer, Hanna, Aria, and Emily — whose clique falls apart after the disappearance of their leader, Alison.
-A year later, they begin receiving text messages from someone using the name "A" who threatens to expose their secrets — including long-hidden ones they thought only Alison knew.The TV series premiered in the summer of 2010 and as of 2013, is in its third season, with a fourth season on the way.
+A year later, they begin receiving text messages from someone using the name "A" who threatens to expose their secrets — including long-hidden ones they thought only Alison knew.The TV series premiered in the summer of 2010 and as of 2014, is in its fifth season, with a sixth and seventh season on the way.

 Mona as well, in flashbacks before Alison went missing.

 Adult Child: The majority of the adults on the show display the emotional maturity of the average teenager when it comes to handling money, relationships and family secrets, leading to some parental hypocrisy when they punish their teenage children for behavior as irresponsible as their own.

 Caleb for Hanna, but he's a subversion.
 Once you move past the fact that most of his money comes from crime, he really isn't that bad a guy.

 In the eyes of Rosewood Toby is this for Spencer.